chrisoldwood/NetDDE/ReadMe.txt

 The NetDDE client caches the last value for every link so that any request for a linked item will be serviced locally rather than contacting the server.
-EXCEL always assumes that a DDE server will not return an inital value and so makes a request for the current value after establishing a link, unless the DDE server advises very quickly.
+EXCEL always assumes that a DDE server will not return an initial value and so makes a request for the current value after establishing a link, unless the DDE server advises very quickly.

 The NetDDE server can ignore duplicate advises which some servers (e.g. BLP, REUTER, TWINDDE) send.
-This reduces uneccesary network traffic.
+This reduces unnecessary network traffic.

 Under "Options | Trace..." you can configure how much diagnostic output appears in the window and/or gets logged to a file.
 This is useful for tracking down